cginfinity/ignite-docs-v2/docs/getting-started/try-ignite/deploy-an-app/deploy-to-azure/manage-application.md

 ![img](/assets/docs/deploy-to-azure/azure-app-list.png)

-## Get details about the specific application
+## Get Details About the Specific Application

 Click on any application from the application list, you will get details about the selected application